 A + B + C

-* “A” refers to the amount of the adjusted income of the person from business sources for the basis period for a year of assessment before any restriction on deductibility of interest S.140C .
+* “A” refers to the amount of the adjusted income of the person from business sources for the basis period for a year of assessment before any restriction on deductibility of interest under S.140C is made.

-The interest expense that has (not allowed in a particular year), can forward to in the subsequent year.
-There is no time limit for the carrying-forward of restricted interest expense if there the company meets the substantial shareholders continuity test (i.e. no major changes in ).
+The interest expense that has been restricted (not allowed in a particular year), can be carried forward to be utilised in the subsequent year.
+There is no time limit for the carrying-forward of restricted interest expense if there the company meets the substantial shareholders continuity test (i.e. no major changes in shareholding).

 The rules seem to apply to all borrowings by a local company from its local and foreign related companies.
-IRBM has previously that ESR would apply to transactions only that IRBM would clarify this matter soon.
+IRBM has previously indicated that ESR would apply to cross border transactions only, as such, it is hoped that IRBM would clarify this matter soon.

-ESR do not apply to banks and selected financial institutions, special purpose vehicles, property developers, construction contractors subject to Income Tax (Construction Contracts) Regulations 2007.
+ESR do not apply to individual, banks and selected financial institutions, special purpose vehicles, property developers, construction contractors who is subject to Income Tax (Construction Contracts) Regulations 2007.

-Earning stripping rules or thin capitalisation rules are not new in the tax fraternity as many countries have implemented similar restriction. in Budget 2018.
-And for this purpose, S.140C and .
+Earning stripping rules or thin capitalisation rules are not new in the tax fraternity as many countries have implemented similar restriction.
+The Malaysian version was introduced in Budget 2018.
+And for this purpose, S.140C was enacted and subsequently the corresponding rules and guidelines were announced.

 Companies with inter-company loans from related parties (local and foreign) should assess their inter-company financing arrangements and interest expense vis-à-vis these new interest restriction rules.

-Let’s talk: Our management team Licensed Tax Agents and Chartered Accountants, please contact us if you need with the topic above.
+Let’s talk: Our management team consists of Licensed Tax Agents and Chartered Accountants, please contact us if you need assistance with the topic above.

-and regulations in this article are subject to changes and amendments by the
+and regulations contained in this article are subject to changes and amendments by the

-relevant authority. information in this article may not be current.
+relevant authority at any time.
+As such, the information in this article may not be current.